Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 • Give advocates agenda time to summarise the person’s views and to challenge respectfully.

-• Record how advocate input changed the plan — then verify change in the next review.
+• Record how advocate input changed the plan — then verify change at the next review.

 📊 Dashboards that Make Involvement Visible